 Get Started with a Free Inspection

-If you need mole removal in Albany, Saratoga, Glens Falls or as far north as Plattsburgh NY, Nature’s Way can help.
+If you need mole pest control in Albany, Saratoga, Glens Falls or as far north as Plattsburgh NY, Nature’s Way can help.
 Call (518) 745-5958, or complete an online request for a free inspection.
 You can also contact our mole exterminators in Rutland, Burlington and throughout Western Vermont by calling (802) 855-2978.

 Moles are small mammals (not rodents), no more than 7 inches long, with velvety fur, stunted back legs, powerful forelimbs and large paws for digging.
 They have a hairless, pointed snout, very small eyes and no visible ears.